 Mankeys has its own Helper Hut, a path direct to the Amphi and two blocks of composting loos.
 It is covered in lush green grass and bordered by bushy windbreaks.
 Names of the various roads include Mulholland Drive, Sue’s Last Ride, Hanky Panky Parade, Dirty Boulevard, Straight Drive and Bent Street.

 As for the name of the campground, well, the original shortlist included Premium Economy, Upstairs, Glenn Ridge and Poland, but whenever we talked to the Nolan family (whose farm it is) they kept referring to the paddock by its actual name – Tom Mankeys.
 So rather than re-write history we figured it should be known as Tom Mankeys.
-Haven’t found out much about Mr Mankey yet but the name dates back to the nineteenth century.
+Haven’t found out much about Mr Mankey, except a possible reference in the Ballarat Courier’s marriage notices from 1879.